john-s-li/cpp_path_planning/README.md

 # Path Planning Algorithms in C++

-This repository borrows from the algorithms implemented in [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) by AtsushiSakai.
+A repository containing all of the path planning algorithms I have implemented in C++.